Close

 Similar projects worth following

-This model is a work in progress and is nearing completion.
+This model is now complete.
 The files are all out on Printables.com.
-I have been documenting this build on spacemodels-forum but this site is a bit unresponsive so I am moving the material over to this site.
+I have been documenting this build on spacemodels-forum but this site is a bit unresponsive so I have moved the material over to this site.
 This model has been split up into numerous model parts.
 Start with the Apollo Umbilical Tower - New model.
 This is the overview that contains all the overview documents and no parts.

 The model you need for the entire model are the Saturn V rocket which can be found at https://www.chronic3d.com/ with the four model parts purchased on https://cults3d.com/en/3d-model/various/apollo-15-saturn-5-pack-1-4-etage-s1c.